VictorMadu/brate-server/README.md

 # brate-server

 ## HOW TO RUN
-- **Create config.yaml, config.dev.yaml and config.test.yaml files in the root directory**
-You can find an example of how the config yaml files should look like [here](.github\brate-config-example.png)
+- **Create config.yaml, config.dev.yaml and config.test.yaml files in the root directory.** You can find an example of how the config yaml files should look like [here](.github\brate-config-example.png)

 - **Run `yarn install` or `npm install` if you are using npm** to install dependencies